Hierarchy API

 Upsert

-The Upsert method is used to insert hierarchy records.
-The hierarchy records are often categories or departments.
-There is a limit of 125 hierarchy objects that can be sent in a request.
+The Upsert method is used to insert Hierarchy objects.
+There is a limit of 125 Hierarchy objects that can be sent in a request.
 This method can be called multiple times to accommodate more than 125.
-After all hierarchy objects have been sent, the hierarchy/rebuild method can be used.
+After all Hierarchy objects have been sent, the Rebuild Hierarchy endpoint must be used.

 Request